My Financial Aid

 LOG IN DIRECTIONS:

-To access the online system, enter your Student ID and your Mysite PIN and click on Submit (DO NOT click on "First Time User").
+To access the online system, enter your Student ID and your Mysite PIN and click the submit button.

-You must have received a document request email from our office in order to log into this system.
+You must have filed a FAFSA and received a document request email from our office in order to log into My Financial Aid.

-If you completed the CCCApply.org BOG Fee Waiver and not the FAFSA, you can not access My Financial Aid.
+If you completed the CCCApply BOGG Fee Waiver application and not the FAFSA you will not be able to log-in to My Financial Aid.

 Completing a financial aid file is not the same as completing the FAFSA application, as additional documentation is necessary before any award can be made.
 Students should ensure that they respond in a timely fashion to any request received for additional documentation, as not doing so will delay their award notification, and ultimately their disbursement.